kubedb/docs/docs/guides/mongodb/autoscaler/storage/sharding.md

 - `spec.storage.shard.trigger` specifies that storage autoscaling is enabled for this database.
 - `spec.storage.shard.usageThreshold` specifies storage usage threshold, if storage usage exceeds `60%` then storage autoscaling will be triggered.
 - `spec.storage.shard.scalingThreshold` specifies the scaling threshold.
 Storage will be scaled to `50%` of the current amount.
+- It has another field `spec.storage.replicaSet.expansionMode` to set the opsRequest volumeExpansionMode, which support two values: `Online` & `Offline`.
+Default value is `Online`.

 > Note: In this demo we are only setting up the storage autoscaling for the shard pods, that's why we only specified the shard section of the autoscaler.
 You can enable autoscaling for configServer pods in the same yaml, by specifying the `spec.configServer` section, similar to the `spec.shard` section we have configured in this demo.